The optic nerve carries visual information from your eye to your brain. Optic neuritis (ON) is when your optic nerve

-- vision loss in one eye: can vary from mild to severe and lasts for 7 to 10 days
+- vision loss in one eye, which can vary from mild to severe and lasts for 7 to 10 days

-- periocular pain: pain around the eye that’s often worsened by eye movements
+- periocular pain, or pain around your eye that’s often worsened by eye movements

 - changes in the way the pupil reacts to bright light